surifirstpin/biplus_documentation/docs/Views.md

 - **Connection** establish the database connection for deriving new fields.

-## Usage of functions, logical & arithmetical operations in Custom Fields
+##  Arithmetical operations in Custom Fields

 ```
 {